InterVarsity Christian Fellowship v. Wayne State University

 With Becket’s help, on March 6, 2018, the student group sued Wayne State University to protect their right to be treated like other groups and select leaders who share its faith and mission.
 By specifically targeting religious groups, Wayne State is violating its own policy against religious discrimination—in addition to the First Amendment.

 After Becket took Wayne State, as well as Michigan Governor Richard Snyder and Attorney General Bill Schuette, to court, the school relented and reinstated InterVarsity on campus.
-Now, the university is asking a federal court to give it the power to kick the group off campus any time.
+Now, the university is asking a federal court to give it the power to kick the group off campus at a later time.
 In June 2018, Becket filed two briefs seeking a permanent fix to the school’s discriminatory policy, which allows more than 90 student groups to choose leaders who agree with them – but not InterVarsity.
 In July 2018, InterVarsity dropped its lawsuit against Michigan Governor Richard Snyder and Attorney General Bill Schuette after they acknowledged that Michigan universities must respect the rights of religious student groups to choose their own leaders.

 Importance to religious liberty